platformsh/platformsh-docs/reference/platform-app-yaml.md

 # The size of the persistent disk of the application (in MB).
 disk: 2048

 # The mounts that will be performed when the package is deployed.
+The mount
+# path is relative to the application root, where this file lives.
 mounts:
     '/web/files': 'shared:files/files'